tvanelferen/datasciencecoursera/Readme.md

 ## This is the ReadMe
-.Welcome to my GitHub Repo for the DataScience specialisation on Courserainst
+Welcome to my GitHub Repo for the DataScience specialisation on Coursera